 For example, let’s say you have a “claims made” policy in effect for the calendar year of 2015.
 That policy would cover any claims that are made in 2015, whether they resulted from injuries or accidents that happened in past years or not.

 If you had an “occurrence” policy for 2015, however, the policy would only cover claims resulting from accidents that occurred in 2015; if a claim arose from an injury or conflict that happened in 2014, for example, hopefully your occurrence policy from 2014 would cover the damages.

-Occurrence insurance is typically more expensive than claims made insurance, because it can protect you long after you’ve personally left your business and stopped insuring it – for example, if an athlete decides to pursue damages for injuries they sustained 10 years ago as a child.
+Occurrence insurance is typically more expensive than claims made insurance.
+Mainly, it can protect you long after you’ve personally left your business and stopped insuring it.
+For example, an athlete decides to pursue damages for injuries they sustained 10 years ago as a child.
 Ask your potential insurance agents the risks of these types of years-later claims.